anlevina/python_ui_tests/README.md

 Some tests in the project work better when run locally.
 If you want to run the project locally, please use the following command:
 > pytest -s -m
 >
-And the following command if you want to generate a report locally:
+And the following commands if you want to generate a report locally:

 > pytest --alluredir="allure_results"
 >